Musk says he's forming a new political party after split with Trump over tax cuts law

 Asked about the effort by reporters on Sunday afternoon as he prepared to return to Washington from his home in New Jersey, Trump called Musk’s proposition “ridiculous,” going on to tout “tremendous success with the Republican Party.”

 “The Democrats have lost their way, but it’s always been a two-party system,” Trump added.
 “And I think starting a third party just adds to confusion.
-It really seems to have been developed, but three parties have never worked.”
+It really seems to have been developed for two parties.”
+Third parties, Trump said, have never worked.

 The formation of new political parties is not uncommon, but they typically struggle to pull any significant support away from the Republican and Democratic parties.
 But Musk, the world’s richest man who spent at least $250 million supporting Trump in the 2024 election, could impact the 2026 elections determining control of Congress if he is willing to spend significant amounts of money.